Shuai Zhou (David) 🎧

 About Me

 I am a junior undergraduate student at South China University of Technology, majoring in Robotics Engineering.
-My research focuses on Multi-Agent Path Finding (MAPF), and I am currently working with Dr. Shizhe Zhao and Prof. Zhongqiang Ren at the RAP Lab of Shanghai Jiao Tong University.
-Our team is collaborating with Prof. Sven Koenig at the IDM Lab of University of California, Irvine.
-Additionally, I am remotely working with Prof. Jiaoyang Li at the ARCS Lab of the Robotics Institute, Carnegie Mellon University.
+My research focuses on Multi-Agent Path Finding (MAPF) (Equivalently, Multi-Robot Path Planning (MPP)), and I am currently working with Dr. Shizhe Zhao and Prof. Zhongqiang Ren at the RAP Lab of Shanghai Jiao Tong University, collaborating with Prof. Sven Koenig at the IDM Lab of University of California, Irvine and University of Southern California.
+Additionally, I am also working with Jingtian Yan and Prof. Jiaoyang Li at the ARCS Lab of the Robotics Institute, Carnegie Mellon University.

 I am seeking a Ph.D. position starting in Fall 2026.